-For more education resources visit myresources. education.wa.edu.au/vaping
+Get the facts at education.wa.edu.au

-For further information and support to implement the resources please contact Road Safety and Drug Education on 9402 6415.
+For information, please contact Road Safety and Drug Education on 9402 6415.

-E-cigarettes, often called 'vapes', are electronic devices designed to produce an aerosol that is inhaled into the lungs.
+E-cigarettes, often called 'vapes', are electronic devices designed to deliver vapourised liquids into the lungs.

 There are now many different styles of vapes available and they can be difficult to spot.
 The main ingredient in vapes is propylene glycol, vegetable glycerine or glycerol.
 Vapes often also contain nicotine, flavours and other chemicals.
 Vapes may contain harmful chemicals that aren't listed on the pack.